Constitutional Court Procedure Act

 (The Setting Up of Chambers and Their Composition and Presiding Justice)

 The Constitutional Court may set up several Chambers.
-Each Camber shall consist of three Justices and exercise powers in accordance with this Act.
+Each Chamber shall consist of three Justices and exercise powers in accordance with this Act.

 Chamber membership shall be altered every two years.